savelee/dialogflow-cx-labs/labs/lab1.md

 | `redirect.end` | `"No that's it, goodbye", "Bye", "Cheers", "End", "That's it", "No more questions", "Exit", "Have a good day", "End Call", "Close"` |

-Alright, now that everything is prepared.
-Let's try to click this together by creating Pages and State Handlers.
+Now that our reusable elements (flows, entities, and intents) are prepared, we can put this together by creating Pages and State Handlers.

 ## Pages & State Handlers

 Duration: 30:00

-A Dialogflow CX conversation (a session) can be described and visualized as a state machine.
-Think of a state machine as a vending machine.
-It has the states: Off, Waiting for Coins, Select Candy, Give Candy. [**Pages**](https://cloud.google.com/dialogflow/cx/docs/concept/page) are the states for a Dialogflow CX session!
+A Dialogflow CX conversation (a session) can be described and visualized as a [finite state machine](https://en.wikipedia.org/wiki/Finite-state_machine).
+Take a vending machine as an example, it could be modelled as a finite state machine.
+It has the following states: Waiting for Coins, Select Candy, Give Candy and given a set of inputs, it moves between those states.
+For example, inserting a coin moves the vending machine from Waiting for coins to Select Candy. [**Pages**](https://cloud.google.com/dialogflow/cx/docs/concept/page) are how we can model these states for a Dialogflow CX virtual agent.

-For each flow, you define many pages, where your combined pages can handle a complete conversation on the topics the flow is designed for.
-At any given moment, exactly one page is the current page, the current page is considered active, and also the flow associated with that page is considered active.
+As an end user interacts with Dialogflow CX in a conversation, the conversation moves from page to page so at any given moment, exactly one page is the current page, the current page is considered active, and also the flow associated with that page is considered active.

+For each [**Flow**](https://cloud.google.com/dialogflow/cx/docs/concept/flow), you define many pages, where your combined pages can handle a complete conversation on the topic(s) the flow is designed for.
 Every flow has a special start page.
 When a flow initially becomes active, the start page becomes the current page.
 For each conversational turn, the current page will either stay the same or transition to another page.
-This concept will allow you to create larger agents with many pages and multiple turn-taking turns.
+This concept will allow you to create larger agents with many pages and multiple conversation turns.

 Pages contain **fulfillments** (static entry dialogues and/or webhooks), **parameters**, and **state handlers**.
 Conversation control happens through state handlers, which allows you to create various *transition routes* to transition to another Dialogflow CX page, including making it conditional (for branching of conversations).

-You can control a conversation through the following ways:
+A conversation's state is controlled by handling tranisitions between pages with three different types of routes:

-* *Intent routes*: When an intent can be matched
+* *Intent routes*: When an intent should be matched (e.g. changing page based on what an end user says)
-* *Condition routes*: When a condition should be checked
+* *Condition routes*: When a condition should be checked (e.g. changing page based on certain parameters stored in the session)
-* *Event handlers*: When a certain event can be handled
+* *Event handlers*: When a certain fallback event should be handled (e.g. handling no input, no match, in order to disambiguate the end user to either an intent or condition route)

-* *Page transitions*: When a page transition occurs
+The conversation utterances (i.e. the content or response back to the user) is defined by fulfillment, which can be either static or dynamic:
 * *Static fulfillment*: When a static fulfillment response is provided
 * *Dynamic fulfillment*: When a fulfillment webhook is called for dynamic responses